TL;DR

 | WPA | A not-for-profit insurer with a strong reputation for customer service and flexible 'shared responsibility' options where you can co-pay for treatment to reduce premiums. | Focus on customer care and straightforward policies rather than a points-based rewards programme. |

-Comparing these providers and their dozens of policy combinations can be overwhelming.
-An independent PMI broker can quickly narrow down the options and present you with the most suitable quotes.
+Comparing these providers and their dozens of policy combinations can be overwhelming. a regulated PMI broker can quickly narrow down the options and present you with the most suitable quotes.

 The WeCovr Advantage: Health Cover Tailored for You

-- Independent, Expert Advice: As an FCA-authorised broker, our loyalty is to you, not the insurance companies.
+- regulated guidance: As an insurance broker, our loyalty is to you, not the insurance companies.
 We provide unbiased advice to help you make an informed decision.

-- Whole-of-Market Comparison: We save you the time and hassle of getting quotes from multiple insurers.
-We search the market to find the best cover at the most competitive price.
+- panel-based Comparison: We save you the time and hassle of getting quotes from multiple insurers.
+We search the market to find an appropriate level of cover at the most competitive price.

 - No Broker Fees: Our expert service is completely free for our clients.